AdobeDocs/experience-platform.de-DE/help/query-service/api/runs-scheduled-queries.md

 ## Beispiel-API-Aufrufe

 Now that you understand what headers to use, you are ready to begin making calls to the [!DNL Query Service] API.
 The following sections walk through the various API calls you can make using the [!DNL Query Service] API.
-Jeder Aufruf enthält das allgemeine API-Format, eine Musteranfrage mit den erforderlichen Kopfzeilen und eine Beispielantwort.
+Jeder Aufruf enthält das allgemeine API-Format, eine Beispielanfrage mit den erforderlichen Kopfzeilen und eine Beispielantwort.

 ### Liste aller ausgeführten Vorgänge für eine bestimmte geplante Abfrage abrufen